atomic-coder/Feature-Engineering/README.md

 ## Conclusion

 This project has been an enriching experience, strengthening my knowledge of machine learning and feature engineering.
 I now feel confident tackling more complex challenges, such as object detection or image segmentation. **The future is lookin goood!**

-## Dataset

-The dataset used for this project can be found [here](https://www.kaggle.com/datasets/scolianni/mnistasjpg).